rust-lang/rust/src/doc/rustc-dev-guide/src/traits/chalk-overview.md

 Ambiguous; no inference guidance
 ```

-You can see more examples of programs and queries in the [unit tests][chalk-tests].
+You can see more examples of programs and queries in the [unit
+tests][chalk-test-example].

 Next we'll go through each stage required to produce the output above.